bhargavi-ad/data-science-s2025/challenges/c09-income-assignment.md

     population increases the standard error decreases
   - This trend exists because the larger the population that the standard error is being derived from, the closer the estimated median is because the variability is decreased.
+This is because the sample size is dependent on the population size, therefore, the larger the population is the larger the sample size will be.
 This is also backed up by the central limit theorem which says that the standard error will decrease as the sample size, in this case the population, increases.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - Assuming you have sufficient data for both counties, it would be easier to study a larger county because the estimates would be closer to the true values with slimmer intervals of error.
+This is because when the sample size is depedent on the population size, as long as the sample size is reasonable to achieve, the larger sample size will be more beneficial.
 This means that conclusions can be made with more confidence since the intervals will narrow in the true value much more effectively.

 # Going Further